Conjunctions lesson plans? Conjunctions activities? I have an overview for you!

-Finally, I close with exit tickets before moving to phrases.
+Finally, I close conjunction activities with exit tickets before moving to phrases.
 If we need extra review, we might work in stations again or concentrate on a simple worksheet.

 Conjunctions are important ELA domain specific vocabulary.
 My biggest piece of advice with the eight parts of speech is to establish with students. . . these ideas aren’t going away.
 We’re going to use these terms when we analyze author’s writing, in our writing, and with vocabulary.
 Through a variety of conjunction activities, we discover different uses and applications.

 My conjunctions lesson plans are my final part of the eight parts of speech because older students understand interjections.
 To meet difficult language standards with older grades, I often scaffold the material back to certain parts of speech.
 Conjunctions play an important role in sentence structure and proper punctuation.
-I hope these methods help your students in their understanding of conjunctions.
+I hope these methods help you and your students with conjunction activities.